There is a certain charm this blue-green paint plays – on our brain as well as our living spaces!

 This paint has an LRV of 48.69 – thus, falling on the medium end of the scale.
 However, note that it is not too bold!

-Get a stick-on sample square of Catalina Blue to test in your home.
+Get stick-on samples of Wythe Blue and Catalina Blue to test in your home.

 Wythe Blue Vs Rhine River